duembgen/duembgen.github.io/index.md

 image: profile-crop.png
 ---

-I am a postdoctoral researcher in robotics, interested in making robots more robust and trustworthy.
-I am currently a Postdoc at the University of Toronto in the Robotics Institute working with Tim Barfoot on certifiable state estimation algorithms, for example, on how to make sure a robot has a viable estimate of its location and/or surroundings.
-Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception, in other words, how to make sure a robot (or phone) can be navigated when cameras are unavailable.
+I am a researcher in robotics, interested in making autonomous robots more robust and trustworthy.
+I am currently a Postdoc at the University of Toronto in the Robotics Institute working with Tim Barfoot on certifiable state estimation algorithms, making sure, for example, that a robot has a viable estimate of its location and surroundings.
+Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception, in other words, how to make sure a robot (or phone) can navigate when cameras are unavailable.

 ## News